kshrikant7/CYBER_BULLYING_LSTM/README.md

 Command to run
       python app.py

-Instead of cloning fork the project🙃
+Instead of cloning, please fork the project🙃